Tutorial | Dataiku apps#

 You can also download the starter project from this website and import it as a zip file.

-Dataiku applications can be surfaced either as a visual application or an application-as-recipe.
-Let’s first create a visual application.
+You can surface Dataiku apps either as a visual app or an app-as-recipe.
+Let’s first create a visual app.

 Review the project’s Flow and scenario#